What are the Symptoms and Causes of Glandular Fever?

 by | Oct 10, 2014 | Health | 0 comments

-When you get attacked by the Epstein- Barr virus, you will not beable to sniff the infection as the illness is usually mild.
-The infection will progress, albeit rather slowly with more severe symptoms.
-Initially, the classic symptoms are severe tonsillitis, sore throat and chronic fatigue with high fever of 38ºC or above, lasting up to three weeks.It also causes swelling of the lymph glands.
+When you get attacked by the Epstein-Barr virus, you cannot sniff the infection as the illness is usually mild.
+The infection will progress, albeit rather slowly, with more severe symptoms.
+Initially, the classic symptoms are severe tonsillitis, sore throat, and chronic fatigue with a high fever of 38ºC or above, lasting up to three weeks.
+It also causes swelling of the lymph glands.

 Diagnosis: Is it possible to spot the illness in the nascent stages?

 Glandular fever can show up on blood tests.
-However a blood test performed in the early stages may return a negative result.For this reason, a second blood test can be carried out to confirm the results.
-The test includes find out the count of white blood cells in your body.
+However, a blood test performed in the early stages may result negatively.
+For this reason, a second blood test can be carried out to confirm the results.
+The test includes finding the count of white blood cells in your body.
 When you are infected with a virus, your body produces more white blood cells to fight against the infections.
-Increase in white blood cells is, the antibodies cannot be detected till the second or third week of the illness.A blood chemistry test can be done to detect the abnormalities and inflammation in the liver functioning for accurate results.
+The increase in white blood cells is due to the antibodies not being detected until the illness’s second or third week.
+A blood chemistry test can be done to detect abnormalities and inflammation in the liver’s functioning and obtain accurate results.

-The symptoms of this viral illness can last for a few weeks, but in some people tiredness and swollen lymph nodes can persist for several weeks.
+The symptoms of this viral illness can last for a few weeks, but in some people, tiredness and swollen lymph nodes can persist for several weeks.
 In certain cases, the recovery time can last for months.

-• Coconut oil is good for toxin removal and treating sore throat.
+• Coconut oil is good for toxin removal and treating sore throat

-• Reduce or avoid sugar and alcohol.
+• Reduce or avoid sugar and alcohol

-• Drink lemon juice with hot water.
+• Drink lemon juice with hot water

-• B group supplements and Coenzyme CoQ10 are important for energy levels dipped by chronic fatigue.
+• B group supplements and Coenzyme CoQ10 are important for energy levels dipped by chronic fatigue

 • Get plenty of rest, but do not go on complete bed rest.